StabilityNexus/BenefactionPlatform-Ergo/.service/README.md

 It's to be used on: https://github.com/celaut-project

-> The Dockerfile will be used during service compilation.
+> The Dockerfile will be used during service packaging.
 Afterwards, the service will be distributed to the nodes and reputation system.